 The 21st century work world has brought about unique "professional" looks to many businesses and organizations.
 Though this look is considered a little too casual for the traditional standards in law, finance and other professional services, it still gets the job done.

-Business casual, as the look is known, has thrown a wrench in some work environments.
-Is it professional enough?
+Business casual, as the look is known, threw a wrench in some work environments.
+But questions remain the same: Is it professional enough?
 Will you be taken seriously?
 Can it be worn in executive suites?

-This is an example of when blending in is called for, but because you are not fully participating, you are not required to dress at the level of those who are.
+This is an example of when blending in is called for, but because I was not fully participating, I would not be required to dress at the level of those who are.

 Respect for the participants, the occasion, or the profession, asks that you dress tastefully.
-Nothing flashy, arms covered, slacks or a not-too-short skirt will keep you from being a distraction.
+Nothing too-short, too tight, too low cut or too flashy will keep you from being a distraction to the real reasons you are there.
+Men, keep the shirt buttoned appropriately for the occasion.

 Category lines between professional and casual blur easily.
-And the slide keeps going more to casual.
+But tasteful is always in style.
 Mark your own setting by creating default outfits that keep you appropriate in any setting.

 When choosing your default outfit components, keep in mind that they should fit well, be comfortable, and give you confidence.